Richard D. Batchelder, Jr.

 - AstraTech, Inc. (wholly-owned subsidiary of Dentsply, Inc.).
 Lead lawyer in indemnification dispute in Business Litigation Section of Massachusetts Superior Court, with Shareholders’ Agent over disposition of $6.3 million Escrow Fund; secured complete victory for client in liability phase after eight-day trial, and the Court recently awarded Astra Tech 100% of its Damages Claim.

-- Nationwide.
-Co-lead counsel defending class action lawsuits brought against Nationwide following criminal cyber-attack on a certain portion of Nationwide’s computer network during October 2012.
-Obtained complete dismissal in United States District Court for the Southern District of Ohio of all claims in February 2014.
+- Fortune 100 Insurance Company.
+Co-lead counsel defending class action lawsuits brought against this insurance company following criminal cyber-attack on a certain portion of the company’s computer network.
+Obtained complete dismissal of all claims.